evevision/evevision/README.md

 ### Tips
-EveVision consists of a Node/React-based Electron app at `/app`, a C++ DLL that is injected into your game's process at `/overlay`, and a native node module for injecting and communicating with the DLL at `/native`.
-There are also FlatBuffer schemas inside of `/flatbuffers/schema` that are used for communication between the DLL and native node module.
+EveVision consists of the following components:
+* Node/React-based Electron app inside `app`
+* C++ DLL that is injected into your game's process inside `overlay`
+* Native node module for injecting and communicating with the DLL inside `native`.
+* FlatBuffer schemas inside `/flatbuffers/schema` that are used for communication between the DLL and native node module.

 If you have never worked with Electron before, the main thing to know is that there is a **main process** that uses **NodeJS** and then **renderer processes** for each window that are **Chromium**.
-While they both reside in `/app`, there are two different entry points.
-The renderer process begins at `/app/index.tsx` and the main process begins at `/app/main.dev.ts`.
+While they both reside in `app`, there are two different entry points.
+The renderer process begins at `app/index.tsx` and the main process begins at `app/main.dev.ts`.
 They communicate via Electron's IPC module.

 It is the renderer process where React developers will feel most at home, as you are doing nothing more than developing a React app.
 This is where the actual UI is, rather than all the window, input, and process management code.